travetto/travetto/module/asset-mongo/README.md

 }
 ```

-As seen, there is a default configuration that you can easily use, with some sensible defaults.
+There is a default configuration that you can easily use, with some sensible defaults.

-The default configuration class looks like:

 ```typescript
 @Config('asset.mongo')